awsdocs/aws-cloud9-user-guide/doc_source/credentials.rst

 .. note:: For this section, we recommend you configure the |cli| using credentials for an |IAM| administrator user in your AWS account.
 If you cannot do this, check with your AWS account administrator.

-Run the IAM :code:`create-access-key` command to create a new AWS access key and corresponding AWS secret access key for the user, for example:
+Run the IAM :code:`create-access-key` command to create a new AWS access key and corresponding AWS secret access key for the user.

 .. code-block:: sh

-   aws iam create-access-key --user-name USER_NAME
+   aws iam create-access-key --user-name MyUser

-In the preceding command, replace USER_NAME with the name of the user.
+In the preceding command, replace :code:`MyUser` with the name of the user.

 In a secure location, save the :code:`AccessKeyId` and :code:`SecretAccessKey` values that are displayed.
 After you run the IAM :code:`create-access-key` command, this is the only time you can use the |cli| to view the user's AWS secret access key.